gatsbyjs/gatsby/docs/docs/local-https.md

 - To install `certutil`, you need to install the `nss tools` package(s).
 The exact procedure will differ depending on your operating system.

-  - On a linux OS, you should be able to simply run one of the following, depending on the flavor:
+  - On a linux OS, you should be able to run one of the following, depending on your Linux distro:

     ```shell
     # Debian based (Ubuntu)